1. The first discovered plant hormone is ____________.

 Explanation: Commercial ethylene or ethrel sprays are used to ripen fruits.

-55. Ethylene promotes:
+55. Ethylene promotes ____________.

 A) Apical dominance